B.A. Mathematics, Oberlin College

 I graduated from UMass Amherst with a major in Speech, Language, and Hearing Sciences, and am continuing my education at the MGH Institute for Health Professions seeking my Doctorate in Occupational Therapy.
 I'm interested in helping others improve their quality of life through a variety of avenues... technology being one of them!

-Hi, I'm Hunter, a junior majoring in Finance and Computer Science.
+Hi, I'm Hunter, a senior majoring in Finance and Computer Science.
 I'm thrilled to be a Research Assistant here at the AI4CommSci Group, where I get to delve into the Pushkin project.
 My goal is to harness the power of data analytics and machine learning to drive innovation and make impactful contributions to both the scientific community and the business world.
 Looking forward to an exciting and productive time at the lab!

 Hello, I’m Omar, an undergraduate Computer Science student at Boston College.
 I’m passionate about leveraging my background in computer science to develop projects that enhance people's lives and deepen our understanding of the world.
 My academic journey has fueled my interest in AI and language processing, driving me to explore how technology can bridge communication gaps and preserve endangered languages.
 I am excited to join the lab and continue my work on language processing models and the Formosan Project.